The I6 driveshaft procedures

 Make sure the Guibo points in the correct direction, we had it wrong the first time.
 It will have arrows on the side: they should point towards the engine.

-You need to meet these clearances before completing the installation as it may otherwise lead to catastrophic failure of the tube.
+You need to meet these clearances before completing the installation as it may otherwise lead to vibrations and catastrophic failure of the driveshaft if left unresolved.

 The CV flange is telescopic and allows for some play for the rubber bushing in the powertrain such as the engine mounts, transmission mounts, diff and subframe bushings.